eynopv/lac/docs/Manual.md

 # Manual

-`gorcli` supports Yaml and JSON files, but this manual only uses JSON.
+`lac` supports Yaml and JSON files, but this manual only uses JSON.

 ## Requests